“BUTCHER ROAD, where hope borders despair.”

 My current work in progress is another murder mystery.
 I began the novel in late September, but it’s shaping up quickly.
-Unedited drafts of the back cover blurb and the first chapter follow.
-I’d love your thoughts.
-Please leave a comment, and let me know what you think.
+As of December 1st, the entire story has been outlined and nearly 100 pages are in draft.

-Out for an evening walk, Jack Fowler, three years back from a tour in Afghanistan with U.S. Army Special Forces, follows his nose to a body in an abandoned building.
+Out for an evening walk, Jack Fowler, two years back from a tour in Afghanistan with U.S. Army Special Forces, follows his nose to a body in an abandoned building.
 The badly decomposed male corpse is unable to be identified.
 Crime scene investigators can only determine that a single gunshot to the chest was the cause of death.

 A handwritten note found in the pocket of the second victim entangles the Army veteran in the investigation and puts him on a collision course with the killer.

-A stench escaped from a vacant house on Butcher Road, stinging the nostrils of Jack Fowler.
-The home had been boarded up years ago, vines entombing the front porch soon after.
+A stench escaped from a vacant house along Butcher Road, stinging the nostrils of Jack Fowler.
+The home had been boarded up years ago, vines entombing the front porch soon thereafter.
 Jack rarely paid attention to the decaying building on his daily walks, but the foul smell couldn’t be ignored.
 After confirming the origin of the odor, he stepped to the far side of the street and stood, thinking.

 It was the smell of death.
 Of that, he was certain.
-It had been years, but Jack had experienced the distinctive odor before.
+It had been years, but Jack had encountered the distinctive odor before.
 He’d never forget coming upon a war-torn village in Afghanistan and finding the bodies of Afghan soldiers killed by rocket fire days prior.

 Adrift on the breeze was that same smell, a combination of rotting cabbage, sulfur, and feces.
 It was the putrid perfume produced by decaying flesh.

 Butcher Road was where hope bordered despair.
 Jack lived in the home he inherited from his father in the middle-class subdivision of Ashley Heights, with its well-maintained brick homes dotting tree-lined streets.
-The neighboring community of South Mill was constructed in the 60s for the hardworking, lower-income residents of Statesfield, North Carolina.
+The neighboring community of South Mill was constructed in the ‘60s for the hardworking, lower-income residents of Statesfield, North Carolina.
 When the furniture and textile factories moved overseas in the 80s and 90s, those living in the modest homes fell on hard times and eventually fled the area.